When can I apply for Scottish Child Payment for a child aged 6-15?

 How long will it take for the money to reach my bank account?

-It may take some time for us to process your payment but please be assured we will do so as quickly as we can.
+It may take some time for us to process your payment.
+Please be assured we will do so as quickly as we can.
 The money you receive should be backdated to the date we received your application.
-There’s no need to check on progress by phone once the application is made.
+There’s no need to check on progress by phone once you have done this.

 How To Contact Social Security Scotland.